-Each instrument has a calibrator catalog.
-These catalogs can be browsed using the CalVin tool (see Sect.
-7.5) to select a suitable calibrator.
+Calibrators can be selected using the CalVin tool (see Sect.
+7.5).
+Alternatively, the JMMC tool named SearchCal can be used.

 7.3 Preparation of the VLTI observations

 To assess the feasibility of an observation (mostly in term of limiting magnitudes in different spectral bands), the following tools need to be used: